AdobeDocs/marketo-measure.en/help/marketo-measure-tracking/setting-up-tracking/adding-marketo-measure-script-to-different-form-providers/adding-marketo-measure-script-to-uberflip-forms.md

 ---
 unique-page-id: 18874749
-description: Adding Marketo Measure Script to Uberflip Forms - Marketo Measure - Product Documentation
+description: Adding [!DNL Marketo Measure] Script to [!DNL Uberflip] Forms - [!DNL Marketo Measure] - Product Documentation
-title: Adding Marketo Measure Script to Uberflip Forms
+title: Adding [!DNL Marketo Measure] Script to [!DNL Uberflip] Forms
 exl-id: fb123e15-523d-4931-b4c1-705fe49be3d0
 ---
-# Adding Marketo Measure Script to Uberflip Forms {#adding-marketo-measure-script-to-uberflip-forms}
+# Adding [!DNL Marketo Measure] Script to [!DNL Uberflip] Forms {#adding-marketo-measure-script-to-uberflip-forms}

-If you are currently using Uberflip to manage your content, it's important that you take these necessary steps to make sure that [!DNL Marketo Measure] is tracking those form submissions.
-Your Success Manager at Uberflip should also be able to assist you with this.
+If you are currently using [!DNL Uberflip] to manage your content, it's important that you take these necessary steps to make sure that [!DNL Marketo Measure] is tracking those form submissions.
+Your Success Manager at [!DNL Uberflip] should also be able to assist you with this.

-1. Add this script to Uberflip's [!UICONTROL Custom Code>HTML] section.
+1. Add this script to [!DNL Uberflip]'s [!UICONTROL Custom Code>HTML] section.

    `<script type="text/javascript" src="https://cdn.bizible.com/scripts/bizible.js" async=""></script>`